mika-n/NGPCarMenu/ReadMe.md

 - **Can I use this plugin with the original RBR car models without NGP plugin?** Hmmm...
 Can't see a single reason why NGP car models are not used in RBR.
 Anyway, in that case you don't need this plugin because the original game has all the information needed for original car models.
 - **What are rbr\plugins\NGPCarMenu\preview\1920x1080 and 1366x768 folders?** This plugin saves new car preview images per resolution (the same preview image may not be the best one for all native resolutions).
 The *preview* folder has a subfolder which matches the resolution you use (the plugin creates the folder if it is missing).
 Also, NGPCarMenu.ini file should have a configuration entry block per resolution.
 - **Why the "Create car image" replay sometimes continues to run as a normal replay video after the last car?** It could happen if the last generated car is actually the same carID used while recording the replay video.
 In this case you can quit the replay by pressing ESC key.
+- **Why the car preview image is in wrong location in RBRTM menus?** The current version of NGPCarMenu has a crappy routine to map RBR in-game coordinates to native screen resolution coordinates.
+Some resolutions are not handled correctly.
+To fix the issue tweak RBRTM_CarPictureRect option in NGPCarMenu.ini file and set better coordinates (left top right bottom).
+- **Why the car preview image in RBRTM menu has wrong aspect ratio in some resolutions?** The current version of NGPCarMenu has a crappy routine to map RBR in-game coordinates to native screen resolution coordinates.
+Also, the RBRTM_CarPictureCropping option is not yet implemented which would help to scale portion of the original preview image in correct aspect ratio.

 - **What is the folder structure used by this plugin?** The DLL and INI plugin files must be in the Plugins directory under the RBR game root folder.
 Replays RBR folder should have a replay file set in *ScreenshotReplay* option.
 The file hierarchy is something like this: c:\apps\richardBurnsRally\plugins\NGPCarMenu.dll